Where do I Buy Kefir Grains?

 You can buy your kefir grains from Amazon.
 The kefir grains with the best customer rating are:

 1tbsp of Active Organic Milk Kefir Grains with Ebook

 This offer includes one tablespoon of kefir grains, enough to make your first cup of kefir.
-With time the grains will mature and grow allowing you to make a bit more kefir every time.
+With time the grains will mature and grow to allow you to make a bit more kefir every time.
 These grains have been cultured for years to achieve a wide selection and count of beneficial bacteria.
-They are meant to be used with any type of milk, however the most recommended is raw organic milk.
+They are meant to be used with any type of milk, however, the most recommended is raw organic milk.